FredrikVullum/SteamConnectionInfo/README.md

 **IMPORTANT**

 SteamConnectionInfo only works with games that utilize the older [SteamNetworking](https://partner.steamgames.com/doc/api/ISteamNetworking) API.
+Tested and works with Elden Ring.

 **HOW TO DOWNLOAD**